ParikhKadam/hack-the-box/PWN.md

 ```
-Hey Guys.I will make a course or may be tutorial about pwn(binary exploitat) in soon.
+Hey Guys.I will make a course or may be tutorial about pwn(binary exploitation) in soon.

 Just wait a bit cause I  want to explain about pwn like  from really basic things to advance.